Cooking is one of my passions. I like to make nutritious and tasty foods at home.

 - Flip each of the paddus once the bottom part gets golden brown.

 - Add a few drops of oil to the top.
 This is optional.
 There is no need to cover the pan.
 Using a generous amount of oil makes crunchy and very delicious paddus.

 - Remove each of the paddus when the other side also gets golden brown.

 - You should nicely roast the paddus to get a crunchy finish.
 Place them on a serving dish.

 - Cooking a batch of the paddu may take about 4–5 minutes.
-Repeat the same for making all the paddus/guliappas.
+Repeat the same process to make all of the paddus/guliappas.

-- Serve 6–8 of them hot in a plate with coconut chutney or any other chutney or sauce.
+- Serve 6–8 of them hot on a plate with coconut chutney or any other chutney or sauce.
 Enjoy eating this scrumptious breakfast!